The 10-R’s of Sustainability TM

 RECYCLE: Reclaim or reprocess items that have expired from their serviceable purpose, so they may once again be made into something useful, and reduce the need for raw materials and expending energy to make new products.

-RESPONSIBILITY: Mental, moral, or legal accountability to individuals, business and governmental actions with a view to transparency.
+RESPONSIBILITY: Mental, moral, or legal accountability to individuals, businesses, and governmental actions with a view to transparency.

-When one thinks of Earth Month, it is a month of activities, bringing about awareness and sharing of knowledge about environmental and social economic issues in any given area or region by its intrinsic needs.
+When one thinks of Earth Month, it is a month of activities, bringing about awareness and sharing of knowledge about environmental and social-economic issues in any given area or region by its intrinsic needs.
 A month of such activities broadens a time period with the hope that such activities will continue throughout the year.
 It is not a political issue!
-Return to Nature and utilize The 10-R’s of Sustainability© to the fullest.
+Return to Nature and utilize The 10-R’s of Sustainability TM © to the fullest.